 Follow good foot health when you exercise, go running, or work out

-Going to the gym, working out with your personal trainer, or going for a run can have immense benefits for you.
+Going to the gym, working out with your trainer, or going for a run can have immense benefits for you.
 But if you’re not taking care of your feet, you’re going to have problems in time.

 To start with, choose well-fitting shoes that are suited for the purpose, which means you should not be running or working out in athleisure sneakers.
 Most sports stores will measure your foot size, ask what you’ll be using the shoes for, and then recommend the right pair.

-Break your shoes in over time, and avoid wearing brand new shoes (even if they’re the same brand and size that you know fits you) for long runs.
+Break your shoes in over time, and avoid wearing brand new shoes (even if they’re the same brand and size that you know fit you) for long runs.
 Most runners have two or three pairs of running shoes that they alternate between.

 Wear sports socks when working out or running.
 They’ll wick the perspiration away from your feet so that your feet are not moist and humid.

 Many foot problems stem from wearing badly fitting shoes or the wrong kind of socks.
 Shoes that force your toes into each other can lead to bunions or other structural problems.

 Don’t wear ballet flats every day.
 Ballet flats do not usually provide enough support for your arches and may be putting undue pressure on your heels or the fleshy part under your toes.

 If your shoes are worn out, you should replace them with a new pair.
 Shoes with worn soles cannot protect and support your feet as they are meant to and can cause foot pain later.